-Dinak Deko wood matt black single wall flue pipe, thanks to its enameled interior this ensures the durability of the colour and makes it resistance to high temperatures and also condensation.
-At 1.2mm steel thickness Deko can be easily cut to the required size using fine-grain grinding disks, for great prices on our Dinak Deko stove pipe.
+Dinak Deko flue pipe is matt black, single wall stove pipe.
+Its enameled interior ensures the durability of the colour and increases its resistance to high temperatures and condensation.
+At 1.2 mm steel thickness Deko can be easily cut to the required size using fine-grain grinding disks.

 Single Wall stove pipe is the standard for venting heating stoves.
 A black stove pipe is used to vent the stoves exhaust out of the living space and into a chimney liner or chimney system.
 This is commonly called "connector pipe".

 For use as flue stove connection for domestic and commercial heating appliances to flue / chimney.

 Suitable for oil, gas and Solid Fuels.
 Available as straight lengths, bends (elbows) & Tees with fittings and accessories.
 Available in five diameters 4" to 8"

 Single wall elements should only be used as a connecting piece between your stove and the chimney stack.